YudeWang/UNet-Satellite-Image-Segmentation/README.md

 3. Download dataset and model

    You can download 2017 CCF BDCI remote sensing challenge dataset and our pre-trained model from [here](https://drive.google.com/file/d/1FMRMe4qSI-JS6AzrO8kASO3BfHOLoUfM/view).
-Please unzip package in this repository folder.
+Please unzip package in this repository folder and change the ckpt file name to **UNet_ResNet_itr100000.ckpt**(I used to call it FPN, while the structure of network is symmetrical and then rename it).

 ## Network Structure